EOengineer/revolutionapp/README.md

 # To get started:

-start the server:
+start the app:
-`npm run watch` from the root of the project
+Running `npm start` from the root of the project will orchestrate the server and client apps.
+The client app autoreloads on save, server-side changes require a browser refresh to see changes.

-start the client app:
-`npm start` from /client

-visit localhost:3000